President and CEO Report - Annual Report 2021/2022

 Our highlights this year include:

-- Renewal of a new three (3) year funding agreement for AFKP
+- Successful renegotiation of a new five (5) year agreement for Wee Care service

-- Morehead Meals continues to evolve into a sustainable social enterprise at TDIC.
-Our distribution of low cost healthy and nutritious meals is growing, so we can better support the needs of people who are vulnerable in our community
+- Morehead Meals continuing to evolve into a sustainable social enterprise.
+Our distribution of low cost healthy and nutritious meals continues to grow significantly, so we can better support the needs of people who are vulnerable in our community

-- Implementing our new Finance and Audit Sub-Committee, strengthening our operational and strategic engagement across our Management Committee and staff
+- Implementing our new Infrastructure Sub-Committee, strengthening our operational and strategic engagement with the Board to review our property needs now and into the future

 - Another year of generous support from a number of businesses in our community that we are humbled by.
 See our thank you page for our supporters